Starosta

 Starosta /"sta:rQst@/ or starost (Cyrillic: старост/а, Latin: capitaneus, Starost, Hauptmann) is a community elder in some Slavic lands.

 The Slavic root of "starost" translates as "senior".
 Since the Middle Ages, it has designated an official in a leadership position in a range of civic and social contexts throughout Central and Eastern Europe.
 In reference to a municipality, a starosta was historically a senior royal administrative official, equivalent to a county sheriff or seneschal, and analogous to a gubernator.
-In Poland, a starosta administered crown territory or a district called a starostwo.
+In Poland, a starosta administered a crown land district called starostwo.

 In the early Middle Ages, a starosta could head a settled urban or rural community or other community, as in the case of a church starosta or an artel starosta.
 A starosta also functioned as a master of ceremonies.

 Czech Republic and Slovakia

 In the Czech Republic and Slovakia starosta is the title of a mayor of a town or village.
 Mayors of major cities use the title primátor.
 The term corresponds to the Austrian or German Bürgermeister.